SymX: Energy-based Simulation from Symbolic Expressions: Problem Definition

 Usually, energies can be decomposed into a number of smaller contributions.
 For example, the total strain energy $E_{\text{strain}} = \sum_e E_{\text{strain}, e}$ for a deformable finite element model is the sum of the individual element strain energies $E_{\text{strain}, e}$.
 To capture this inherent structure of the problem, we introduce abstract \emph{elements} to the formulation.
 In practice, an element is an entity that has a contribution to the global potential energy, e.g., a tetrahedral finite element to simulate a deformable solid, a rigid body or a contact point between two objects.
 Each energy $E_i$ then gets associated with a set of elements $\mathcal{E}_i$ where it is defined and evaluated.
 We now replace Eq.~\eqref{eq:problem_definition_terse} with our general problem formulation

-where $\v u$ denotes the \emph{global} degrees of freedom and $\v R_e$ is the selection operator that extracts the degrees of freedom specific to the element $e$. $\mathcal{P}_{i,e}$ are the parameters specific to element $e$ for energy $i$.
+where $\v u$ denotes the \emph{global} degrees of freedom and $\v R_e$ is the selection operator that extracts the degrees of freedom specific to the element~$e$. $\mathcal{P}_{i,e}$ are the parameters specific to element~$e$ for energy $i$.
 In other words, $\v R_e$ maps global to \emph{element-local} quantities, and in consequence an energy $E_i$ operates only on element-local inputs of the same size.
-Its definition is independent of a specific element; only the parameters change.
+Its definition is independent of a specific element \chf{instance}; only the parameters change. \chf{This concept can also be applied to models that require (possibly non-linear) mappings, e.g. between coordinate systems for rigid bodies, by simply folding such mappings into the definition of $E_i$ and defining different sets of elements $\mathcal E_i$ with an associated energy for different compositions of mappings.}

-Each energy function $E_i(\hat{\v u}; \mathcal{P}_i)$ is therefore a function of a generic vector $\hat{\v u}$ with \emph{fixed} input size, evaluated for each associated element in $\mathcal{E}_i$.
-Since the number of distinct energy functions $E_i$ is typically a small constant, each associated with a particular discretization of some physical phenomenon, it is possible to symbolically represent, differentiate and generate code for each $E_i$, and finally assemble the final derivative of $E$ by summation.
+To summarize, each energy function $E_i(\hat{\v u}; \mathcal{P}_i)$ is therefore a function of a generic vector $\hat{\v u}$ with \emph{fixed} input size, evaluated for each associated element in $\mathcal{E}_i$.
+It is then possible to symbolically represent, differentiate and generate code for each $E_i$, and finally assemble the overall derivative of $E$ by summation.

 Under the assumption that $E(\v u)$ is at least $C^1$ continuous, we can efficiently solve \eqref{eq:problem_definition} with an appropriate choice of optimizer (see~\cite{Nocedal}).
-First-order optimization methods require the gradient $\nabla E$, and second-order methods require the Hessian $\v H$ as well.
-For particularly challenging problems --- such as those involving stiff materials or challenging contact --- first-order methods may converge too slowly, and second-order methods are preferable, such as variants of Newton's method.
-Although our method can be used with first-order methods, it is substantially more difficult to obtain efficient second-order derivatives, and therefore our framework brings even more to the table when used with second-order optimizers.